ejbertrand/invoicing-recommender/README.md

 # invoicing-recommender

-This is a Full-Stack Python developed web application made on Flask.
+This is a full-stack Python developed web application.

 It is built on top of Python (Flask + Jinja), using Javascript as API and HTML/CSS (Bootstrap) code.